 In 2003, he and his wife Kathy formed Chesapeake Seasons LLC, a media company providing content development and strategic services.
-He is now working with the CEO and COO of PBS as the Senior Advisor of Content.
-Current and previous clients include the National Geographic Channel, Discovery Communications, TV One, NOVA, Hoff Productions and CTVC.
+Current and previous clients include PBS, National Geographic Channel, Discovery Communications, TV One, NOVA, Hoff Productions and CTVC.

-A graduate of Villanova University, he currently resides with Kathy and their yellow Labrador Retriever Boo on Maryland’s beautiful Eastern Shore.
+A graduate of Villanova University, he currently resides with Kathy and their yellow Labrador Retriever Chessie on Maryland’s beautiful Eastern Shore.